Exawind/nalu-wind/docs/source/user/nalu_run/nalu_inp.rst

   Courant number constraints, etc. Each time integration section in this list can accept one or more :inpfile:`realms` that are integrated in time using that specific time integration scheme.
-See :ref:`nalu_inp_time_integrators` for complete documentation of all time integration options available in Nalu.
+See :ref:`nalu_inp_time_integrators` for complete documentation of all time integration options available in Nalu-Wind.

 **Transfers**